adeelmalik78/ADO/README.md

 ## Database Connections
-Sybase TDS driver jar file is provided in this repo [jtds-1.3.1.jar](sybase).

 All information about QA databases is stored in Azure Pipeline library as a variable group `Liquibase_Variables`.
 It includes connection information such as database URLs, usernames, passwords, etc.

 ## Liquibase Properties